0x7f9/xauto/README.md

 Currently, the API provides:

 - `waitForReady()` - waits for full document readiness and 70% of `fetch()` requests to complete
-- `closePopups()` - attempts to close any windows stored in `window.openedWindows` that are not the original tab
+- `closePopups()` - attempts to close all tabs in `window.openedWindows` that are not the original tab
-- `stealthPatches()` - actively masks common browser automation fingerprints such as `navigator.webdriver`, plugins, etc
+- `stealthPatches()` - masks common browser automation fingerprints such as navigator, plugins, etc
 - Injection state tracking via `data-injected` attribute
 - Safe reinjection on navigation or dynamic DOM reloads
 - Code is frozen and hidden from enumeration